pythonpadawanEXE/COMP1531/assumptions.md

 * Maximum Number of Users with respect to max allowable run time expected 2,000 (perform stress test to estimate?)
 * Assume that the `u_id` is assigned sequentially and begins at 0.
+* assume that if name_last and name_first are all non-alpha numeric characters an empty str_handle is allowed i.e. ""

 ## channels.py